 Let us look at the variations between a wrongful death suit and workers’ compensation death benefits.

-Workers’ compensation in Los Angeles is a zero-fault system, meaning that living family members do not need to show that a loved one died as a result of the employer’s negligence.
+Workers’ compensation in Los Angeles is a zero-fault system, meaning that living family members do not need to show that a loved one died due to the employer’s negligence.
 It is usually as simple as submitting a wrongful death claim to collect death benefits.
 However, to receive death benefits through this system means that victims’ families relinquish their ability to sue their loved one’s company, and workers’ compensation death benefits do not compensate for intangible losses like the lower life quality or the loss of companionship.

-The amount of death benefits gets determined by the amount of money earned by the dead employee prior to their death.
+The amount of death benefits is determined by the amount of money earned by the dead employee before their death.
 Death benefits are generally equal to two-thirds, or 66.7 percent, of an individual’s income, paid weekly to qualifying and other dependents; there is a statutory minimum and maximum compensation rate, and in most cases, they allow a cost of living allowance.

-California workers’ compensation insurance companies must also cover reasonable burial expenses and all medical expenses incurred prior to the work-related injury or death.
+California workers’ compensation insurance companies must also cover reasonable burial expenses and all medical expenses incurred before the work-related injury or death.

-Surviving family members previously completely or partially reliant on the deceased worker for financial support during the time of the workplace injury or accident may receive an entitlement for death benefits.
+Surviving family members previously wholly or partially reliant on the deceased worker for financial support during the time of the workplace injury or accident may receive an entitlement for death benefits.

-Qualifying relatives – Certain members of the family get automatically classified as total dependents, including youngsters under 18-years old, as well as children who cannot work because of physical or mental disabilities.
+Qualifying relatives – Certain family members are classified as total dependents, including youngsters under 18 years old and children who cannot work because of physical or mental disabilities.

 Under the California workers’ comp system, surviving family members have a year to make death benefits claims.
 The living spouse receives death benefits until they remarry.
 Usually, dependents can gain death benefits until they are 18.

 Rather than giving weekly benefits, some businesses choose to award survivors a one-time lump payment.
-It is critical not to hurry into the settlement; instead, speak with an experienced wrongful death attorney who may ensure you are fairly reimbursed by the boss.
+It is critical not to hurry into the settlement; instead, speak with an experienced wrongful death attorney who may ensure the boss reasonably reimburses you.

-Workers’ comp needs to also compensate surviving and partial dependents for medical expenses, any temporary disabilities, and permanent disability benefits accrued to the deceased person at the time of his or her death.
+Workers’ comp needs to also compensate surviving and partial dependents for medical expenses, any temporary disabilities, and permanent disability benefits accrued to the deceased person at the time of their death.

-The statute of limitations for filing a wrongful death lawsuit as per California law is two years from the day of the worker’s death.
-(It is worth noting that wrongful death claims aren’t restricted to cases involving workplace malpractice.)
+As per California law, the statute of limitations for filing a wrongful death lawsuit is two years from the day of the worker’s death.
+(It is worth noting that wrongful death claims aren’t restricted to workplace malpractice cases.)